cmfunderburk/vmt-dev/docs/planning_thinking_etc/BIGGEST_PICTURE/opus_plan/unified_implementation_overview.md

 ### Stage 2: Game Theory Track Development
 **Purpose**: Build tools for strategic analysis in simplified settings

+**Key Requirement**: The Game Theory Track serves as the **theoretical testing ground** and **canonical home** for bargaining and matching protocols before they are deployed in the Agent-Based Track.

+**IMPORTANT**: All Bargaining and Matching protocols live in the `game_theory/` module.
+ABM imports them from there.
+See `protocol_restructure_plan.md` for detailed architecture changes.

 **Core Components**:
 ```python
 class GameTheoryTrack: